Chrissy Teigen Goes Braless Under Plunging Yellow Top While Getting A ‘Cool Mom’ Tattoo

 “Love that top,” a fourth follower said.

-The photos comes just weeks after People reported that Chrissy took to social media to complain about not having enough photos of herself due to the fact that she is the family photographer.
+The photos come just weeks after People reported that Chrissy took to social media to complain about not having enough photos of herself due to the fact that she is the family photographer.
 She is always snapping pictures of her two adorable children, Luna and Miles, as well as her husband, The Voice coach John Legend.

 “I never have pictures of myself because I am selfless and am the designated photo taker and keeper for my family and no one else seems to care to be thoughtful and take good photos of me they merely click them off without paying attention to angles or lighting or general photo ambiance. but it’s okay. such is the life I chose,” she wrote.